 Jeff Gerwing is an ecologist with a specialty in forest ecology and sustainable forest management.
 Dr. Gerwing has studied the impacts of logging on forest ecosystems in the Brazilian Amazon where he developed an interest in Brazilian music and culture.
 He is currently collaborating on the development of forest ecosystem restoration projects for the MT.
 Hood National Forest that balance environmental, social, and economic goals.
 Dr. Gerwing has recently moved into the Columbia Ecovillage co-housing community where he enjoys working in the gardens and repairing neighbor’s bicycles.

-Jesse Locker is an Assistant Professor of Renaissance & Baroque Art History.
-He specializes in the art of Italy, Spain, and the Netherlands in the sixteenth and seventeenth centuries.
-Particular areas of interest include: baroque painting, the art and topography of Rome and Naples, painting and literary culture in early modern Italy; and the religious reform of art.
-He has published a number of articles and reviews on various aspects of early modern art, most recently on Raphael’s Woman with a Veil for the Portland Art Museum, and, most recently, Artemisia Gentileschi: The Language of Painting (Yale University Press).
+Jesse Locker specializes in Italian art of the renaissance and baroque periods.
+Particular areas of interest include: the art and topography of Rome and Naples, painting and literary culture in early modern Italy; and the religious reform of art.
+He has published a number of articles and reviews on various aspects of early modern art, including Raphael’s Woman with a Veil for the Portland Art Museum, and, most recently, Artemisia Gentileschi: The Language of Painting (Yale University Press).
 Most summers he leads an intensive two-week art history program in Rome, Italy.

 Joseph "Chip" Long received both his M.A. and Ph.D. in English from Stanford University; he has been teaching in University Studies since 1998.
 In addition, he is an assistant professor in International Studies where he teaches courses with a focus on the humanities and currently serves as the European Studies Coordinator.
 In 2005 and 2009 he taught in the AHA Program in Siena, Italy and is anxious to encourage students to consider study abroad as an integral part of their undergraduate experiences.
 His research is concentrated on the 20th century English novelist, Evelyn Waugh.